scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Poisoned Claws.*** *Melee Attack:* 5 AP, 2/2/1/0/0</br>Deals 0/3 in Poison damage, inflicting Poison 2 for 10 minutes on a critical.
+***Poisoned Claws.*** *Melee Attack:* 5 AP, 2/2/1/0/0 - Deals 0/3 in Poison damage, inflicting Poison 2 for 10 minutes on a critical.

-***Bite.*** *Melee Attack:* 7 AP, 2/3/1/0/0</br>Grapples and bites a creature.
+***Bite.*** *Melee Attack:* 7 AP, 2/3/1/0/0 - Grapples and bites a creature.
 The creature makes a Strength or Dexterity save against this roll.
 On fail they take 0/3 in poison damage, gaining Poison 2 for 10 minutes on a critical.
 ___

 #### Snowstalker